shaik1002/biggitlabbomb/doc/user/compliance/compliance_center/compliance_frameworks_report.md

 > - [Enabled by default](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/140825) in GitLab 16.8.
 > - [Feature flag removed](https://gitlab.com/gitlab-org/gitlab/-/issues/425242) in GitLab 16.10.

-With the compliance frameworks report, you can see all the compliance frameworks in a group.
+With compliance frameworks report, you can see all the compliance frameworks in a group.
 Each row of the report shows:

 - Framework name.
 - Associated projects.

 The default framework for the group has a **default** badge.

-## View the compliance frameworks report
+## View the compliance frameworks report for a group

 Prerequisites:

-- You must be an administrator or have the Owner role for the project or group.
+- You must be an administrator or have the Owner role for the group.

 To view the compliance frameworks report:

-1. On the left sidebar, select **Search or go to** and find your project or group.
+1. On the left sidebar, select **Search or go to** and find your group.
 1. Select **Secure > Compliance center**.
 1. On the page, select the **Frameworks** tab.